python/typeshed/CONTRIBUTING.md

   [removing obsolete third-party libraries](#third-party-library-removal-policy).
   It contains the first version of the corresponding library that ships its own `py.typed` file.
+* `no_longer_updated` (optional): This field is set to `true` before removing stubs for other reasons than the upstream library shipping with type information.
 * `stubtest` (default: `true`): Whether stubtest should be run against this package.
 Please avoid setting this to `false`, and add a comment if you have to.